 Tips to Train Any Dog

-No matter how easy a dog is to train, they don’t train themselves, that’s your job.
+No matter how calm and quiet your dog’s breed, no dog trains themselves; that’s your job.
 And, to train your dog well, there are a few tips to keep in mind.

 - Consider your dog’s physical and mental limitations.